-Lauded as “richly talented” (The New York Times) and “a maverick electronic song composer” (New Yorker), Jacob has earned a Charles Ives Scholarship from the American Academy of Arts and Letters, a Morton Gould award from ASCAP, a Music Alive grant from New Music USA, and was the winner of the 2011 Carlsbad Music Festival competition.
-He has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute, and he has held residences at the Banff Centre, the Kimmel Harding Nelson Center, and the Atlantic Center for the Arts.
-Jacob is also the least well-dressed of the six composers in the collective Sleeping Giant, whose members are “rapidly gaining notice for their daring innovations, stylistic range and acute attention to instrumental nuance” (WQXR).
+Lauded as “richly talented” (The New York Times), “a maverick electronic song composer” (The New Yorker), and a “pioneer who has pulled out of the post-minimalist orbit” (San Francisco Classical Voice), Jacob has earned awards from the American Academy of Arts and Letters, ASCAP, Chamber Music American, and New Music USA, and was the winner of the 2011 Carlsbad Music Festival competition.
+He has held residences at the Ucross Foundation, the Kimmel Center’s SEI Innovation Studio, the Banff Centre, and the Atlantic Center for the Arts, and he has attended the Bang on a Can Summer Institute and the Minnesota Orchestra Composer Institute.
+Jacob is also the least well-dressed of the six composers in the collective Sleeping Giant, whose members are “unquestionably some of the most talented and engaging young composers around” (The New Yorker).

-Also dedicated to teaching and scholarship, Jacob has served on the faculty at Amherst College as the Joseph E. and Grace W. Valentine Lecturer of Music.
-He authors program notes for subscription series concerts at Carnegie Hall and is completing his doctorate in composition at the Yale School of Music.
+Also dedicated to teaching and scholarship, Jacob is an Associate Professor of Music at West Chester University and has previously served on the faculty at Amherst College.
+He holds a doctorate in composition from the Yale School of Music.

 Articles by Jacob Cooper: